ryanuber/go-glob/README.md

 requiring knowledge of regular expressions or Go's particular regex engine.
 Most people understand that if you put a `*` character somewhere in a string, it is treated as a wildcard.
-Surprisingly, this functionality isn't found in Go's standard library, except for `filepath.Match`, which is intended to be used while comparing paths (not arbitrary strings), and works on a directory level instead of a full string level.
-Globbing in a generic way is useful for including lots of files under a common directory in any number of subdirectories in a search, matching files by extension recursively in a directory tree, matching a portion of text from user input, among many other things.
+Surprisingly, this functionality isn't found in Go's standard library, except for `path.Match`, which is intended to be used while comparing paths (not arbitrary strings), and contains specialized logic for this use case.
+A better solution might be a POSIX basic (non-ERE) regular expression engine for Go, which doesn't exist currently.

 Example
 =======